hikari-no-yume/app-compatibility-db/README.md

 4. Set up database: `sqlite3 app_db.sqlite3 -init schema.sql` (then type `.quit` to exit)

 You can then do `cd htdocs && php -S localhost:8000` to start a local server.

-Currently there is no editing possible, so you will need to use a tool like `sqlite3` to manually edit the database.